 The holiday season is the perfect time to start putting new practices into place—and telling your friends and family about what they can do, too.
 If you lead by example, you’ll be showing people just how easy, yet impactful, small changes to the way we live can be.

-Here are six actions you can take for an eco-friendly holiday season:
+Here are seven actions you can take for an eco-friendly holiday season:

 Donate to a worthy cause